-The Hera Group treated over 360 million m3 of wastewater in 2020, slightly decreasing as compared to 2019 data (383 million m3).
-The sewage networks that feed those plants are generally combined sewers, and the volumes treated therefore depend on rainfall.
+The Hera Group treated over 337.4 million cubic metres of wastewater in 2022, slightly decreasing as compared to 2021 data (364.3 million m3) also due to the amount of rainfall.
+In fact, the sewage networks that feed those plants are generally combined sewers, and the volumes treated therefore depend on rainfall.
 The sewage network operated by Hera is approximately 14,846 km long, the 52% of the total is constituted by combined sewers.
-At Group level, the sewage network operated is 18,793 km long, the 57% of which is a mixed-type network.
+At Group level, the sewage network operated is 18,923 km long, the 56% of which is a mixed-type network.